 Jim Davie, University of Manitoba, Winnipeg

-Stuart Edmonds (Ex Officio), Prostate Cancer Canada, Toronto
+Stuart Edmonds (Ex Officio), Prostate Cancer Canada, Toronto, ON

 John Oliffe, University of British Columbia, Vancouver

 Marie-Elise Parent, INRS–Institut Armand-Frappier Research Centre, Laval, QC